Phlebotomy Training Program

 • If you are dismissed from a class for any reason, you are not eligible for a refund.

 • The GTCC Health Careers Continuing Education Division will admit and allow students to progress and participate in a clinical experience only if eligibility requirements are met and demonstrated.
-Eligibility requirements MAY include, but are not limited to, an acceptable criminal background check, acceptable Office of the Inspector General (OIG) review, and negative drug screen from an approved National Institute of Drug Abuse (NIDA) approved laboratory.
+Eligibility requirements may include, but are not limited to, an acceptable criminal background check, an acceptable Office of the Inspector General (OIG) review, and a negative drug screen from an approved National Institute of Drug Abuse (NIDA) laboratory.

-1. Disability Services – The NA 1 Departmental Staff want all students to be successful.
-If you have any special needs, please contact the Disability Access Services department prior to starting your class so that arrangements can be made for the first day.
-Please call 334-4822 Ext.
+1. Disability Services: The NA 1 Departmental Staff wants all students to be successful.
+If you have any special needs, please contact the Disability Access Services department before starting your class so that arrangements can be made for the first day.
+Please call 334-4822, ext.
 50113.

-2. English for Speakers of Other Languages (ESOL) or (ESL) – If you feel you need assistance with comprehension of the English Language, you may call 334-4822 Ext.
+2. English for Speakers of Other Languages (ESOL) or (ESL): If you feel you need assistance with comprehension of the English language, you may call 334-4822, ext.
 53107.
-This is highly encouraged prior to enrolling in an NA 1 course.
+This is highly encouraged before enrolling in an NA 1 course.

 Yes.
-Health facilities that serve as student rotation sites have enacted requirements that ensure that students and faculty who enter their facilities meet the same qualifications as any potential hires.
-GTCC requires criminal background checks (CBC), Office of the Inspector General Reviews (OIG), and drug testing of students in such curriculum programs as have clinical or internship placements at health facilities where these screenings are required.
-Accordingly, completion of the CBC, OIG Review, and submission of a negative Twelve Panel Urine Drug Screen report from a National Institute of Drug Abuse (NIDA) approved laboratory is required by GTCC prior to the first assignment/student experience at any requiring health facility partner.
+Health facilities that serve as student rotation sites require that students and faculty who enter their facilities meet the same qualifications as any potential employees.
+GTCC requires criminal background checks (CBC), Office of the Inspector General reviews (OIG), and drug testing of students in curriculum programs that have clinical or internship placements at health facilities where these screenings are required.
+Completion of the CBC, OIG Review, and submission of a negative Twelve Panel Urine Drug Screen report from a National Institute of Drug Abuse (NIDA) approved laboratory is required by GTCC before the first assignment/student experience at any health facility partner.

 Procedure:

-1. Once accepted to a program of study, the student will receive written instructions that define the screenings and detail how to complete the above requirements.
+1. Once accepted to a program of study, each student will receive written instructions about the screenings and about how to complete the requirements.

-2. The process will be carried out with a company selected by the college after review for the most cost effective customer service.
+2. The process will be carried out by a company selected by the college after review for the most cost-effective customer service.

-3. Results are verified and sent directly by the company to the contact person at the clinical facility for review no less than 10 days prior to the scheduled arrival of the student.
+3. Results are verified and sent from the testing company to the clinical facility for review at least 10 days before the scheduled arrival of the student.

-5. The department chair will confirm the manner of the review with the facility to ensure that no error was made.
-The department chair will at no time be privy to the actual summary of results for the CBC, OIG review, or drug screen.
+5. The head of the department will confirm the review with the facility to make sure there are no errors.
+The head of the department will not be able to see the summary of results for the CBC, OIG review, or drug screen.

-6. If a criminal charge or conviction occurs while the student is enrolled and is assigned to requiring agency, the student will be immediately removed from the placement until a review is conducted.
-The final decision will rest with the clinical agency as to any possibility of reinstatement at the site.
+6. If a criminal charge or conviction occurs while the student is enrolled and is assigned to a clinical facility, the student will immediately be removed from the placement until a review is conducted.
+Whether or not the student can continue to work at the facility will be made by the clinical agency.

-7. Should a student be barred from completing clinical assignments with partnering agencies, GTCC will not be able to ensure the completion of program requirements and graduation competencies.
+7. If a student is prevented from completing clinical assignments with partnering agencies, GTCC will not be able to ensure the completion of program requirements and graduation competencies.

-8. Inability of a student to complete program requirements and graduation competencies will result in suspension from the Health program.
+8. A student's inability to complete program requirements and graduation competencies will result in suspension from the health program.

-9. Any student suspended from a Health Program can avail themselves of the standard GTCC processes for appeal, grievance, and/or readmission.
+9. Any student suspended from a health program can use the standard GTCC processes for appeal, grievance, and/or readmission.

-Make sure you asked to be added to our email database for the latest course posting to be sent to you.
+Ask to be added to our email database to get the latest course postings.

 Contact Us